Functional Molecules and Organic Electronics

-One major research theme in the group is concerned with functional molecular materials and organic electronics.
+One major research theme in the group is concerned with functional molecules and organic electronics.
 I am and have been involved in several such projects studying a wide variety of molecular structures:

 - thiophene based molecules with potential for OLED applications [12,37]